-I ended up with a crock pot variation of my Healthier Chicken Enchilada Casserole in 60 Minutes — a stovetop to oven recipe I love that recipe which uses fresh chicken and wonderful homemade enchilada sauce to braise the chicken before shredding.
+This is a crock pot variation of my Healthier Chicken Enchilada Casserole in 60 Minutes — a stovetop-to-oven layered recipe that uses fresh chicken and wonderful homemade enchilada sauce to braise the chicken before shredding.

 🐓Ingredients

-- Chicken - Skinless boneless chicken breasts, but thighs or precooked rotisseri chicken can be used.
+- Chicken—Skinless boneless chicken breasts, but thighs or precooked rotisserie chicken can be used.

-- Cheese - A shredded Mexican blend or cheddar cheese is prefered but you may use what you want.
+- Cheese—A shredded Mexican blend or cheddar cheese is preferred, but you may use what you want.

-- Optional additions: green chilis, sliced black olives, canned black beans, or canned corn.
+- Optional additions include green chilis, sliced black olives, canned black beans, or corn.

 ❓FYIs

-Top with your favorite toppings like fresh cilantro, black beans, chopped onion, refried beans, sour cream, salsa, or pico de Gallo.
+Top with your favorite toppings like fresh cilantro, black beans, sliced green onion, refried beans, sour cream, salsa, or pico de Gallo.
+A splash of lime juice adds some extra flavor.

-For side dishes,refried beans, Mexican rice, or chips and salsa.
+For side dishes, refried beans, Mexican rice, and tortilla chips with salsa or guacamole.

 Good refrigerated for 3-4 days and frozen for 3-4 months.